 Although Clemson requires that all students have laptops, we do have public access computers at each location.
 These are located on the main floors of each branch with additional lab computers found on the 4th and 5th floors of Cooper Library.

-If you are looking for an independent study space, carrels can be found on the 2nd, 3rd, and 5th floors of Cooper Library and the lower level of the Gunnin Architecture Library.
-Study nooks can be found on Cooper Library's 5th floor or behind Education Media Center's collections.
+If you are looking for an independent study space, carrels can be found on the 1st, 2nd, 3rd, and 5th floors of Cooper Library and the lower level of the Gunnin Architecture Library.
+Study nooks can be found on Cooper Library's 5th and 6th floors or behind Education Media Center's collections.